 I needed to deal with my grief.

 Thanks to the nature of my work I spend a good majority of my time surrounded by people who are incredibly supportive of grief no matter how it manifests itself.
+They remind me that grief is not a problem to be solved, it is a weight to be carried.
+And then I remind other people.
 I also had exposure to the resources out there for those who have experienced a loss.
 Of course, there are those things so often suggested – self-care, patience with oneself, someone to talk to; if you’re someone who is open to talk or group therapy, these can be invaluable and irreplaceable tools.
 But the methods that appealed to me were different than what I found in most brochures, journals, and books.

 The things that I needed were more practical and specific suggestions, education that reached beyond generalizations, outlets for expressing myself, and opportunities for exploration.
 These were outlets that I wasn’t aware of back when I should have started dealing with the loss of my mother, back around the time I decided to get back to my ‘normal’ life and fumble through the darkness alone and blind.
 Why do so many of us do this?
 Sometimes it seems out of necessity.
 Grief is sad, it’s scary, and it’s way too often thought of like an awkward topic.

 The last happy memory I have of my mother happened about a month before we found out she had cancer, one year before her death.
 She and some of my family drove from New York to Baltimore for my bridal shower.
 Ohh’s and Ahh’s over new pans and Pyrex were the order of the day.
 My sister-in-law passed around a little notepad for all the married women to write down their best ‘marital advice’.